KylerCondran/RSSFeedAggregator/README.md

 4. The main run method contains a [NCRONTAB Timer Trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer) "0 0 * * * *", this controls how often the application is executed.

 5. The main run method contains time wheels, switch statements that break up the workload of downloading large volumes of RSS feeds when executed during certain hours of the day.
-Each readtier is a block of RSSFeeds which will be downloaded together in batches.
+Each readtier is a block of RSS Feeds which will be downloaded together in batches.
 It is a good idea to spread RSS Feeds out uniformly in these tiers for best performance.

 - ReadTiers 1-4: Fast - check every four hours (6 times per day)
 - ReadTiers 5-10: Regular - check every 6 hours (4 times per day)
 - ReadTiers 11-13: Slow - check every 12 hours (2 times per day)
 - ReadTier 14: Daily - every 24 hours (1 time per day)

 6. Use the RSSFeeds_Insert.sql file in the Queries folder to add RSS feeds to the RSSFunctionApp_RSSFeeds Table.
-Set enabled to 1 to turn it on, set the compareall flag if the RSS feed serves links from other providers, set the removepaywall flag if the feed contains content that is paywalled, set the ingestionlogging flag when first activating to monitor if you are under consuming or over consuming the feed in the RSSFunctionApp_IngestionLogs Table, you can speed it up or slow it down by switching readtiers depending on how often the RSS feed posts new content.
+Set enabled to 1 to turn it on, set the compareall flag if the RSS feed serves links from other providers, set the removepaywall flag if the feed contains content that is paywalled, set the ingestionlogging flag when first activating to monitor if you are under consuming or over consuming the feed in the RSSFunctionApp_IngestionLogs Table, you can speed the consumption rate up or slow it down by increasing or decreasing the readtier number depending on how often the RSS feed posts new content.
 It is best to not over consume the feed so you do not risk getting blocked.

-7. Trends are generated every 12 hours in the NewsFeed_Tags table, it reads every news article title and picks out the 30 most frequent words.
+7. Trends are generated every 12 hours in the NewsFeed_Tags table, it reads every news article title in the database and picks out the 30 most frequent words.
 If you do not want a trend to appear in the trend table, add the word to the NewsFeed_BannedTrends table.

-8. Article title scoring is done when keywords are added to the TopArticles_StarbotKeywords table, there are 12 tiers a keyword can have.
+8. Article title scoring is done using lexicon based sentiment analysis when keywords are added to the TopArticles_StarbotKeywords table, there are 12 tiers a keyword can have.
 Tiers 1-6 are positive scoring words, tiers 7-12 are negative scoring words.
-The total score for the article title is calculated and added so it can appear higher or lower in a website feed.
+The total score for the article title is calculated and added with the news article record to the database so it can be configured to appear higher or lower in a website feed.

 - Tier 1: 13 points
 - Tier 2: 11 points